eficode-academy/helm-katas/test-helm-deployments.md

 **Add a helm test which checks that the sentence service is reachable**

-Start by adding a `tests` directory to the `templates` directory of your sentences helm chart:
+- add a `tests` directory to the `templates` directory of your sentences helm chart:

 ```sh
 mkdir sentence-app/templates/tests
 ```

-Create a file in the new tests directory called `sentence-svc-test.yaml`, and add the following podspec to the file:
+- Create a file in the new tests directory called `sentence-svc-test.yaml`

+- Add the following podspec to the file:

 ```yaml
 apiVersion: v1